 ODU offers five master's degrees at DCC: Elementary Education (part of four-year program), Nursing, Special Education, Community Health, and Occupational and Technical Studies.
-ODU also offers certificates in surveying, industrial training, and is a participant in an on-going statewide special education grant.
-ODU offers a doctoral (PhD) program in Community College Leadership.
+ODU also offers certificates in surveying, industrial training, and is a participant in an on-going statewide special education licensure grant.
+ODU offers teacher licensure for Pre K-12 and special education licensure.
+ODU offers two doctoral (PhD) programs - one in Community College Leadership and another in Occupational Technical Studies.

-The ODU Distance Learning office and classrooms are located in the lower level of the Learning Resources Center.
+The ODU Distance Learning office and classrooms are located in the lower level of the Learning

+Resources Center.
 The ODU site director is available to assist students as they plan their course of study.
 Students are strongly encouraged to meet with the director as early in their academic careers as possible because certain substitutions may be applicable to their program of study at DCC.
-For more information, call 434.791.5334 or email ttndcc@odu.edu.
+For more information, call 434.791.5334 or email ttndcc@odu. edu.